Divi Tips #148

 Thanks to it, you can easily add icons in the menu, just play with the options, you can choose size and color.

-In the layout options, you will be able to choose the menu alignment with flexbox options that are very useful for displaying items in « justify content » or « Column ».
+In the layout options, you can choose the alignment of the menu with flexbox options that are very useful to display elements in "justify content" or "column".

-However, in my tests, I did not appreciate adding each item to the menu one by one, rather than using an already existing menu, previously created on the Appearance > Menu tab.
-Also, I found it a pity that no option of « breakpoint » not proposed to decide the size of the mobile menu.
+However, during my tests, I did not appreciate the fact that I had to add each item to the menu one by one rather than using an already existing menu, previously created on the Appearance > Menu tab.
+Also, I found it a pity that no "breakpoint" option was offered in order to decide the screen size of the mobile menu.

 popping window module (DonDivi Popup)